 Although statutorily liable private parties cannot contractually transfer liability so as to render themselves no longer liable, CERCLA permits private parties to indemnify one another against CERCLA liability pursuant to a contract, and to enforce such a contract in an appropriate court.
-The Company believes that OPUBCO's indemnification will fully cover the Company's Superfund liabilities, if any, and that, based on the financial resources to fulfill its indemnification obligations under the OPUBCO Distribution Agreement.
+The Company believes that OPUBCO's indemnification will fully cover the Company's Superfund liabilities, if any, and that, based on the

+Company's current estimates of these liabilities, OPUBCO has sufficient financial resources to fulfill its indemnification obligations under the OPUBCO Distribution Agreement.